Imperial Japanese rations: Emergency rations

-During the Burma campaign, the Japanese used two types of emergency rations.
-One was known as the "A" scale and the other as the "B" scale.
-Each soldier carried rations for three days on the "A" scale and for one day on the "B" scale.
-Neither of the rations was to be eaten except on orders of the commanding officer when the unit was separated from its supply column.
+During the Burma campaign, the Japanese used two types of emergency rations, the "A" scale and "B" scale.
+Each soldier carried three days of the "A" scale and one day of the "B" scale.
+Neither type was to be eaten, except on orders of the commanding officer when the unit was separated from its supply column.
 Each ration under the "A" scale consisted of about 1 pound and 3 ounces of rice (enough for two meals) and one small can of mixed beef and vegetables.
-The soldier usually cooked the rice in a small bucket which he carried for this purpose.
+The soldier usually cooked the rice in a small bucket carried for this purpose.
 The "B" scale ration consisted of three paper bags of hard biscuits (enough for three meals).